 Thank you very much for your interest in our database.
 Please be aware that this is the live-BETA-version of our database.
 It still lacks part of the data that we hope to add within the next months, it does not yet perform all the functionalities and some bugs may occur.
-A detailed list of outstanding performances can be found below.

 Please do not hesitate to report any malfunctions under email@example.com, we are grateful for every contribution that helps to improve this research tool.

 We hope you enjoy navigating the database!

 The database covers as comprehensively as possible catalogues of exhibitions of modern art on the European Continent for the years between 1905 and 1915, but only in regard to paintings and drawings.
 Sculptures, prints, applied/decorative art, etc. are not included (and usually listed as “other medium”).
 They total at roughly 180.000 catalogue entries (150.000 without the “other medium” entries).

 1.1 Exhibitions in Gordon’s ‘Modern Art Exhibitions 1900-1916’

 Our starting point are the catalogues in Donald E. Gordon, Modern Art Exhibitions 1900-1916, Munich 1974 that fell in our timeframe (1905-1915).
 Gordon selected 426 artists he considered ‘modern’ and listed their works if mentioned in exhibition catalogues in a total of 851 exhibitions.
 In contrast to Gordon, we not only included the entries of these 426 but of all the artists who took part in these exhibitions.